nazmulidris/developerlife.com/_posts/2022-02-24-rust-non-binary-tree.md

 1. Shared ownership - While the children are owned by the struct, it is necessary to provide access to these children node to other code that use this tree data structure.
 Moving these references out of the tree isn't desirable.
 And cloning the entire node before moving it out of the tree isn't optimal either.
-This is where shared onwnership comes into play.
+This is where shared ownership comes into play.
 In order to do that, we wrap the underlying node in a `Rc`.
 This is a reference counted pointer.
 However, that isn't enough, since once we pass a (shared) reference to other code (that is using this tree), we need to provide the ability to mutate what is inside the node itself, which leads us to interior